 “We have awesome programs scheduled for next season, but if I had to choose I’d say I’m looking forward to Dracula.
 I have never performed it, but the dancers that have are all very excited to perform it again!”

-August is the perfect time to squeeze in that weekend getaway you’ve been meaning to take, and we have the perfect destination.
-On Aug.
-12, Pittsburgh Ballet Theatre will perform with Chautauqua Symphony Orchestra at the Chautauqua Institution in Southeastern New York.
-PBT will perform excerpts from two great classics: the beloved story ballet Coppélia and the virtuosic pirate saga Le Corsaire, along with one of the great modern masterworks of the 20th century: Jiří Kylián’s Petite Mort.
+July is the perfect time to squeeze in that weekend getaway you’ve been meaning to take, and we have the perfect destination.
+On July 13, Pittsburgh Ballet Theatre will perform with Chautauqua Symphony Orchestra at the Chautauqua Institution in Southeastern New York.
+PBT will perform excerpts from The Sleeping Beauty, along with Rubies, the steamy second movement of Balanchine’s Jewels.
 Join us Saturday night in the Institution’s open-air amphitheater and spend the weekend exploring the area.

 Visiting the Institution is the perfect opportunity to learn about a new topic or skill in a relaxing environment.
 The 750-acre lakeside community hosts classes, lectures, performances, and other programs for all ages every summer.
 There are several lectures and performances Friday, as well as several week-long classes, should you be inspired to expand your visit for a whole week.
 To get a taste of the community, buy a gate pass Saturday morning, shop the Crafts Alliance Craft Show in the afternoon, and enjoy dinner at the Heirloom Restaurant in the historic Athenaeum Hotel before heading to the performance.